 When People Consider Short-Term Loans

-- Urgent home repairs, like a broken water heater or a leaking roof
+- Urgent home repairs like a broken water heater or leaking roof

 - Temporary cash shortages between paychecks